 If I have the same keyword in phrase and BMM, should I delete the BMM version?

-To help you perform this cleanup, use the “Remove redundant keywords” recommendation to highlight redundant BMM keywords in the same ad group where the keyword is already present as phrase match.
+To help you perform this cleanup, use the 'Remove redundant keywords' recommendation to highlight redundant BMM keywords in the same ad group where the keyword is already present as phrase match.
 Learn more about how to find and fix duplicate keywords

 If I have both BMM and phrase keywords in my account, which will be preferred in the auction?